roone858/School-Managment-System/api/README.md

 - `403 Forbidden`: The client does not have permission to access the requested resource.
 - `404 Not Found`: The requested resource could not be found.
 - `500 Internal Server Error`: An unexpected error occurred on the server.
-#### Error Response Format
-Error responses will be returned in the same format as regular responses, with an additional error field in the response body.
-The error field will contain an error message that describes the nature of the error.
-Here's an example of an error response for a POST /students request that fails due to a missing name parameter: